Hodapp87/prosha/README.md

 ## Highest priority:

-- See `ram_horn_*` and `curve_horn_*` TODOs: these are both solved by some sort of parent-vertex-mapping layer.
-The only other way around this that I need is to require that rule functions exist in explictly separate forms.
+- Clean up my 'parent vertex mapping' thingy, *and* come up with meaningful terms to discuss it.
+- Do transforms compose in the *reverse* of automata_scratch?
+This appears to be the case.

+## Important but less critical:

 - Consider trampolining `to_mesh`.
 My call stack seems needlessly deep in spots.
 Can I make tail-recursive?

-## Important but less critical:

 - Grep for all TODOs in code, really.
 - Look at everything in README.md in automata_scratch.
 - Implement some of the tougher examples from the above too, e.g. the